fabri1983/java2proto2grpc/README.md

 ```

 Then you can build the project (*mvn compile*) which uses  maven plugin *org.xolstice.maven.plugins:protobuf-maven-plugin* in order to generate
-the gRPC stubs for client and server out of your *.proto* files.
+the protobuf java classes and gRPC stubs for client and server out of your *.proto* files.
 Generated code is located at *target/generated-sources/protobuf/*.

 #### Helloworld and LoginService correct build:

 Folder **src/main/proto** contains two commited files named *helloworld.proto* and *LoginService.proto*.
-Any change on that file are ignored by
+Any change on those files are ignored as per
-the .gitignore file.
-So you cna play around with them.
+.gitignore rules.
+So you can play around with them.

 The file *helloworld.proto* is used to generated grpc-java example classes as per https://github.com/grpc/grpc-java/tree/master/examples,
 so you can make some testing running *com.harlan.javagrpc.main.helloworld.HelloWorldClient* and *com.harlan.javagrpc.main.helloworld.HelloWorldServer*.

 The file *LoginService.proto* is the one you can generate running *com.harlan.javagrpc.main.PackageUtil2*, and it generates protobuf classes
 and grpc stubs to make some testing running *com.harlan.javagrpc.main.login.LoginClient* and *com.harlan.javagrpc.main.login.LoginServer*.